gkerenel/Professional-Communication-Course/README.md

 - Maintain courtesy and professionalism
 - Answer all questions thoroughly
 - Provide additional resources when helpful
-- Never criticize your company publicly
+- Never criticise your company publicly

 **The 5 C's of Communication**
 1. **Clear**: Easy to understand